West Ham Power Station: West Ham B

 The BEA completed a new West Ham B Power Station to the south of the original station in 1951.
 Initially it contained 2 × 30 MW English Electric turbo-alternators and four John Thompson 'Radiant' water tube boilers each with a capacity of 180,000 lb/hr giving a steam capacity of 1,440,000 lb/hr (181.4 kg/s).
 Steam conditions at the turbine stop valve was 625 psi (43.18 bar) and 460 °C.

 The station was expanded to four turbo alternators and eight boilers but had originally been planned for six 30 MW sets.
 This had two prominent concrete cooling towers each with a capacity of 2.8 million gallons per hour (3.54 m^{3}/s).
 Make up water was abstracted from the River Lea.
 As well as burning coal the B Station burnt coke blended with coal in its chain grate boilers.
 The coke was supplied from the adjacent Bromley Gas works.The railway sidings linked to the North London Line at Stephenson Street.
 Electricity output from the B power station during 1954-1983 was as follows.

-West Ham B annual electricity output GWh.

 On 28 June 1966 the temporary scaffolding in one of the cooling towers collapsed, killing a worker.